-Year class strengths were estimated for the years 2003 to 2013.
-Estimates showed that there was stronger than average recruitment in 2005 and 2014, and weaker than average recruitment in 2003 and 2008.
+Year class strengths were estimated for the years 2003 to 2015.
+Estimates showed that there was stronger than average recruitment in 2005, 2013 and 2014, and weaker than average recruitment in 2003 and 2008.
 Fits to the survey biomass indices were within the confidence interval of the survey, although the trend in the survey is not represented well.
 This is likely a function of a number of factors including recent YCS not currently estimated, fewer older fish caught in the 2015 survey than previously (Hanchet et al 2015), and the amount of commercial fishing prior to the survey.
-Future data will be used to investigate this further.